Mesh7Sec/Products/aws-marketplace/README.md

 Please ensure that you have a valid subscription to Mesh7 BYOL offering on AWS Marketplace.

 #### 2. Reach out Mesh7 support to get Mesh7 License
-Please send an email to Mesh7 Support at support@mesh7.com to obtain Mesh7 License.
+Please send an email to Mesh7 Support at aws-support@mesh7.com to obtain Mesh7 License.

-ToDo: what info will the customer need to send to Mesh7
-      Which email should be used.

 ## Install